Aviv Geffen

 Geffen was and is extremely popular among Israeli youth who were known during the 1990s as the "Moonlight Children" (ילדי אור הירח).
 Politically, he associates with the Israeli left.
 His music deals with subjects such as love, peace, death, suicide, politics, and the army (in particular, the IDF).
 He is often criticized for singing about the IDF while not having served, though he was discharged for medical reasons.

-Biography
+Childhood

+Aviv Geffen was born in Ramat Gan and raised in Beit Yitzhak.
+He is the son of the author and poet Yehonatan Geffen and actress Nurit Gefen.
+His sister is actress Shira Geffen.
+He was named after his late grandmother, Aviva Geffen.